kreicer/dice-roller-bot/docs/termsofservice.md

 This will let Dice Roller to terminate upon violations of any of these restrictions.
 Upon termination, your viewing right will also be terminated and you should destroy any downloaded materials in your possession whether it is printed or electronic format.

-If you believe that your Content has been copied in a way that constitutes copyright infringement, please report this by contacting our legal department at lulukreicer@yandex.ru.
+If you believe that your Content has been copied in a way that constitutes copyright infringement, please report this by contacting us at lulukreicer@yandex.ru.

 ### Disclaimer
 All the materials on Dice Roller’s Website are provided "as is".
 Dice roller makes no warranties, may it be expressed or implied, therefore negates all other warranties.
 Furthermore, Dice Roller does not make any representations concerning the accuracy or reliability of the use of the materials on its Website or otherwise relating to such materials or any sites linked to this Website.